radiantlogic-v8/documentation-new/documentation/configuration/global-identity-builder/concepts.md

 ## Persistent cache

 After uploading identity sources into the global profile, a persistent cache is automatically defined for the view.
 Persistent cache is a local copy of global profile stored in a RadiantOne HDAP store.
 Although the Global Identity Builder process automatically defines a persistent cache, a real-time cache refresh mechanism must be manually configured.
 The persistent cache refresh is the process that keeps the identity sources synchronized to the global profile store.
 Changes are synchronized one-way, from the identity sources to the global profile.
 Once the real-time persistent cache refresh process is running, no changes can be made to the project.
 If changes are needed, you must stop cache refresh.
-For details on configuring a real-time persistent cache refresh process, see the chapter on [managing real-time persistent cache refresh](manage-persistent-cache/overview.md).
+For details on configuring a real-time persistent cache refresh process, see the [managing real-time persistent cache refresh](manage-persistent-cache/overview.md) guide.

 >[!warning]
 >Real-time cache refresh is the only option available for the global profile view.